GoogleCloudPlatform/community/tutorials/generate-logs-scale/index.md

             --member serviceAccount:$SA_FULL_NAME \
             --role "roles/storage.objectViewer"

-## Create a GKE Cluster
+## Create a GKE cluster

 Run the following command to create a GKE cluster with 5 nodes of the machine type n1-standard-4 with binding to the Service Account generated it the previous step.
 The command enables autoscaling up to 10 nodes and Horizontal Pod Autoscaling.

         gcloud beta container clusters create \
             --project=$PROJECT_ID \